Virtue: Daoism

-There are symbols that represent virtue in Chinese Culture.
-Chinese classic paintings have many symbolic meaning representing virtue.
-Plum Blossom represents resilience and perseverance.
-Orchid represents elegance, gentleness and quietness.
-Bamboo represents loyalty, trust-worthiness and humility. chrysanthemum represents genuineness and simplicity.

 Hinduism

 Virtue is a much debated and an evolving concept in ancient scriptures of Hinduism.
 The essence, need and value of virtue is explained in Hindu philosophy as something that cannot be imposed, but something that is realized and voluntarily lived up to by each individual.
-For example, Apastamba explained it thus: "virtue and vice do not go about saying – here we are!; neither the Gods, Gandharvas, nor ancestors can convince us – this is right, this is wrong; virtue is an elusive concept, it demands careful and sustained reflection by every man and woman before it can become part of one's life.
+For example, Apastamba explained it thus: "virtue and vice do not go about saying – here we are!; neither the Gods, Gandharvas, nor ancestors can convince us – this is right, this is wrong; virtue is an elusive concept, it demands careful and sustained reflection by every man and woman before it can become part of one's life."